 Now in 2022, I am finally able to live my dream of working from home sharing that passion for cooking with so many new friends.
 I invite small groups of 4 to 8 guests to my home kitchen in Kirtlington, Oxfordshire to watch the demonstrations and enjoy the food in a relaxed and convivial setting.

 The evenings are an ideal gift experience and special occasions can be catered for with prior notice.
-Returning guests to the sessions will taste new dishes every time unless personal favourites from previous sessions are requested.
-Recipes are emailed so there is no need for note taking!
+Returning guests will taste new dishes every time unless personal favourites from previous evenings are requested.

-Experience the best of authentic Bengali cuisine with In Anita's Kitchen, your go-to destination for Indian cooking and private dining near Bicester, Oxfordshire.
+Experience the best of authentic Bengali cuisine In Anita's Kitchen, your go-to destination for an Indian private dining supper club near Bicester, Oxfordshire.
 Hosted in my home kitchen in Kirtlington, I offer a range of sessions from brunches to celebration nights for small groups of 4-8 people.
-You'll witness in real-time as I cook my authentic family recipes from India, and leave with the knowledge and recipes to recreate the experience at home.
-Join me for a memorable Indian dining experience that's perfect for families and friends alike.
+You will witness in real-time homely Indian food cooked in front of you, so different from the dishes eaten in local Indian restaurant.
+You will leave with the knowledge and tips to recreate the experience at home.
+Join me in a memorable Indian dining experience that's perfect for you to spend quality time with family, friends or colleagues.